 HR – short for Human Resources – can be a tricky thing to manage in a remote business.
 Many aspects of HR require person to person work, and that is one area where remote work often presents barriers.

-HR covers tasks such as recruiting and hiring, payroll, leave management, onboarding and training, organizational policy, record-keeping and managing employees’ performance.
+HR covers tasks such as recruiting and hiring, payroll, absence tracking, onboarding and training, organizational policy, record-keeping and managing employees’ performance.

 That’s a lot to do – and is difficult to stay on top of without the right tools.
 Here are some that will help: